Athlete/athlete-api-docs/getting_started/errors.rst

 - 107 "The email address you provided already exists."
 - 108 "Something wrong happened.
 The user was successfully registered but couldn't be logged in.
 Try manually."
 - 109 "This user does not exist in our system."
+- 110 "The email address you provided is not valid."

 Content type related errors

 - 201 "The Content Type you provided is not valid."
+- 202 "There's a friendship created between those users."
+- 203 "Content has been created since you issued your last request."
+- 203 "The datetime field you provided doesn't have the right format."
+- 204 "The privacy value you specified is not valid"
+- 205 "The user you're tring to send a message doesn't allow it"

 *For more details regarding authentication see:*